Gate reflectometry in dense quantum dot arrays

 The dielectric constants of the materials are $\epsilon_{\rm{Si}}=11.7$, $\epsilon_{\rm{SiO}_{2}}=3.9$, and $\epsilon_{\rm{Si}_{3}\rm{N}_{4}}=7.5$.
 TiN is modeled as a perfect metal.

-Traps have been added at the $\rm{SiO}_{2}/\rm{Si}_{3}\rm{N}_{4}$ interface in order to account for charge disorder in the amorphous materials.
-These traps are modeled as a continuous distribution of charges with areal density $\sigma=-5\times 10^{11}$ $e\cdot$cm$^{-2}$.
-They decrease the overall magnitude of the tunneling rates, yet have no impact on their tunability with respect to the top gate.
+Charge traps in amorphous materials such as $\rm{Si}_{3}\rm{N}_{4}$ can shift the average potential and introduce disorder in the barriers.
+In order to capture this potential shift, we have modeled these traps as a continuous distribution of charges at the $\rm{SiO}_{2}/\rm{Si}_{3}\rm{N}_{4}$ interface.
+We observe that such majority carrier traps can significantly reduce the tunneling rates but have little impact on their tunability via the top gate.
+The results shown in Fig.~\ref{fig1S} assume a charge density of $-5\times 10^{11}$ $e\cdot$cm$^{-2}$ at the $\rm{SiO}_{2}/\rm{Si}_{3}\rm{N}_{4}$ interface.

 The potential in the device is computed self-consistently within the Thomas-Fermi approximation.
 For numerical convenience, we assume a temperature $T=4.2$~K and account for incomplete ionization of the dopants at this temperature \cite{Altermatt2006}.
 The one-particle states in the ground-state Z valley are calculated with a finite differences implementation of the anisotropic effective mass approximation \cite{Venitucci2019}.